Splitting planted and natural stems while sampling: advice needed

 stems, you know to skip the flagged individuals.

-#1 Updated by Michael Lee about 14 years ago
+#1 Updated by Michael Lee over 14 years ago

 Release a new version of data entry tool, protocol and datasheets that allow people to say "We included ALL stems in 'natural stems'" or "We included ONLY non-planted stems."

 They have to check one or the other (no default) though we can encourage the current system as the default.
 Then people can flag stems if they want or not.

-#2 Updated by Michael Lee about 14 years ago
+#2 Updated by Michael Lee over 14 years ago

 From a Tom Wentworth email, June 3, 2007: